HyoMinKang/AWS/esp32_led_button/README.md

 To do this, it is used subscribing, publishing and getting/updating shadow functionalities of the [AWS IoT C SDK](https://github.com/aws/aws-iot-device-sdk-embedded-C).

+## Video

+You can see the video of the entire projects, including Android app client at the bottom of [this post](http://joondong.tistory.com/61?category=651762).
+Above blog is written Korean, but I have plan to translate English.

 ## Preparations

 You must install private key and certificate and enter custom endpoint.